anttiluode/HOLO-Audio/README.md

 # HOLO-Audio — Geometric Neural Audio Codec

+(EDIT: Fixed a packing error when loading holo files.

+I had not noticed that the released version had this as the earlier versions worked and I had not tested it. )

 ![GUI](./HOLO-Studio.png)

 HOLO-Audio is a PyTorch-based **neural audio codec** that treats audio as a **geometric / harmonic interference pattern** rather than a raw waveform.